opf/openproject/docs/user-guide/projects/README.md

-To change the order of the displayed [custom fields](../../system-admin-guide/custom-fields) follow the instructions here: [Displaying a project custom field](/system-admin-guide/custom-fields/custom-fields-projects/#displaying-project-custom-fields)
+To change the order of the displayed [custom fields](../../system-admin-guide/custom-fields) (columns) follow the instructions here: [Displaying a project custom field](/system-admin-guide/custom-fields/custom-fields-projects/#displaying-project-custom-fields)

 To **display the work packages** of all your projects **in a Gantt chart** click on the **Open as Gantt view** icon on the upper right.
 This is a shortcut to get to the report described in the chapter below quickly.
 The Gantt chart view can be configured in the [System Settings](../../system-admin-guide/system-settings/project-system-settings) in the Administration.

 ![image-20201007161248903](image-20201007161248903.png)

-In the view all projects overview list you can also **create a multi project status dashboard** if you include [project custom fields](../../system-admin-guide/custom-fields/custom-fields-projects/), such as Status, Status description, Accountable, Project duration, and more.